reinoud/ansible_role_template/README.md

 - install the Molecule docker driver (`pip3 install 'molecule-plugins[docker]'`)
 - when it is not working, you might have to downgrade the Python requests library (`pip3 install requests==2.28.1`)

 to start a full test run, execute `molecule test` from a directory within the role.
+The generated role should have a working test setup right after it is generated.
+This code is checked in in the locally initialised git repository, so you have a working setup to go back to if you break something during development.

 Example usage of the template
 ----